Tim Hankinson: Professional soccer

-After a fair amount of success in the collegiate game, Hankinson turned to coaching professional players and from 1990 to 1991 was in the head coach role at UMF Tindastóll in Iceland's Úrvalsdeild (First Division).
+After a fair amount of success in the collegiate game, Hankinson turned to coaching professional players and during the 1991 season was in the head coach role at UMF Tindastóll in Iceland's 2nd tier.
 He was the first U.S. national to coach in Iceland.
 He later returned home to the U.S. and in 1992 helped found the Charleston Battery club which competed in the USL (known then as the United States Interregional Soccer League (USISL)).
 While head coach and general manager, Hankinson's squads reached the league playoffs in 1993, then returned again in 1994 where they advanced to the semi-finals.
 Hankinson was consequently named USISL Coach of the Year in 1994.

 Hankinson then spent the 1995 season as the general manager of the Raleigh Flyers before joining the nascent MLS as their first Director of Player Development.
 From 1996 to 1998 Hankinson led scouting and player development as the league worked to establish itself as both a viable enterprise and the top level of soccer in the United States.
 During this same period, Hankinson was the head coach for Project-40 where he worked with future MLS stars such as Ben Olson and soon-to-be U.S. national team regulars like Tim Howard.

 In 1998, Hankinson transitioned to become head coach of the now-defunct Tampa Bay Mutiny.
 The franchise won 39 games from 1998 to 2000 and made playoff appearances in 1999 and 2000 before the doors were closed following the 2001 season as part of the MLS contraction that downsized the league from 12 teams to 10.
 But by then, Hankinson had already departed for Denver to take the top job at Colorado Rapids in late 2000.
 Hankinson's teams won 40 games during his time with the club and reached the playoffs three consecutive seasons between 2002 and 2004.
 This period also included a streak of 31 home games where the team lost just one game.
 In late 2004, the Rapids were sold by AEG to KSE and Hankinson was let go along with the bulk of the Rapids front office to make way for the new owner's leadership team.

 Seeking a change and looking to take his coaching to the next level, Hankinson decamped for Brazil and a stint with Serie A (First Division) Figueirense FC where he worked as a guest coach, learning Brazilian training methods and deepening his knowledge of the game.